filecoin-project/filecoin-plus-client-onboarding/README.md

 - Store multiple copies of data across different data centers, and perhaps even regions, to ensure your data is reliably stored
 - Distribute your storage deals across different miners so your data is more likely to be accessible long term
-- Ask for features (like fast retrieval) that would make your experience better - clients a lot of leverage in this ecosystem
+- Ask for features (like `fast retrieval`) that would make your experience better
-- Stay in compliance with miners’ stated Terms of Service and Content Policy
+- Stay in compliance with Miners’ stated Terms of Service and Content Policy

 ## Terminology
 ### DataCap
-DataCap, when allocated to a client, can be spent by the client in storage deals with miners.
+DataCap, when allocated to a Client, can be spent by the Client in storage deals with miners.
 These deals carry a higher deal quality multiplier, which increases the “quality adjusted power” of the storage miner on the network (yielding better block rewards for the miner over time).
 In short, miners are heavily incentivized to take deals from Clients who use DataCap to pay for their deals.

 DataCap is granted in batches to Notaries, who in turn, allocate it to responsible clients that spend the DataCap to fund storage deals.
 DataCap is consumed as it is used to make deals.

 ### Notary
 Notaries are selected to serve as fiduciaries for the Filecoin Network, and are responsible for allocating DataCap to clients with legitimate storage use cases.
 The base responsibilities of notaries include:
 - Allocate DataCap to clients in order to subsidize reliable and useful storage on the network.
-- Verify that clients receive a DataCap commensurate with the level of trust that is warranted based on information provided.
+- Verify that Clients receive a DataCap commensurate with the level of trust that is warranted based on information provided.
 - Ensure that in the allocation of the DataCap no party is given excessive trust in any form that might jeopardize the network.
 - Follow operational guidelines, keep record of decision flow, and respond to any requests for audits of their allocation decisions.